top of page

 Wendy: For teaching me: always choose kindness, choose softer ways around discipline problems

-John: For believing in me, inspiring myself & others, building upon my strengths
+John: For believing in me, inspiring both me, & others, to build upon our strengths

-Leigh: For showing me that teachers who collaborate, upskill and build each other all become stronger teachers
+Leigh: For showing me that teachers who collaborate, upskill and build each other all become better teachers

 Anne Maree: For showing me how to help children feel like they were good at learning, regardless of ability